LARGE RC HELICOPTERS

 • Best visual experience of all sizes - very easy to see.
 Usually puts on the best air show for spectators.

 • Immensely rewarding to build, fly, & maintain.
-Massive grin factor :-)

-• Long flight times.
+• Can have long flight times.

 • Big outdoor environment flying - need lots of room to appreciate full flight potential & stay safe.